Deltares/hydromt_delft3dfm/docs/getting_started/faq.rst

  | **Q**: Can I select a specific dflowfm MDU config file when updating my model ?

 It is possible.
 In that case, you need to start your HydroMT configuration with a **global** section where you can specify which MDU file to use using the *config_fn* argument.
+Use relative path to the current working directory;.

 Others
 ------